LukeGrahamLandry/franca/devlog.md

 still kinda feels like a hack becuase i didn't need that before. but its certainly nicer if compilation order matters less

+## repl (Aug 23)

+have to do some fixing up of the tree to make runtime vars work nicely. you cant just compile into a function because you don't have all the statements that might want to reference your variables. you can't just make a new function, append the statement, and rerun every time you get a new one because what if the print or access the file system or something.

+## gui (Aug 22)

+initial gui for introspecting the compiler. lets you click through functions, overload sets, and constants. not super helpful for me yet because you can't use it if there was a compile error.

 ## fixing aot on new sema (Aug 21)

 - resolve named args. mandelbrot works now. can't do a single named arg yet.